rowanmac/rowanmac.github.io/my_collections/_lists/lyrics.md

 >Do something pretty while you can,<br>
 >Don't be a fool<br>
 ><br>
->We Rule The School - Belle and Sebastian
+>We Rule the School - Belle and Sebastian

+---

+>If you're ever feeling blue then write another song about your dream of horses<br
+><br>
+>Judy and the Dream of Horses - Belle and Sebastian

 {% include commentTemplate.html %}